kingsdigitallab/african-rock-art/_coll_thematic/gone-fishing.md

         updated_at: !ruby/object:DateTime 2015-11-26 16:33:44.971000000 Z
       title: '2013,2034.925'
       description:
-      url: "//images.contentful.com/xt8ne4gbbocd/14NfPoZlKIUOoacY8GWQ4c/88845134e8a0ef3fcf489e93e67f321e/2013_2034.925.jpg"
+      url: "//images.ctfassets.net/xt8ne4gbbocd/14NfPoZlKIUOoacY8GWQ4c/88845134e8a0ef3fcf489e93e67f321e/2013_2034.925.jpg"
-    caption: Fig. 8.
-Engraved fish.
+    caption: Engraved fish.
 Affozighiar, Acacus Mountains, Libya 2013,2034.925 © David Coulson/TARA
     col_link: http://www.britishmuseum.org/research/collection_online/collection_object_details.aspx?objectId=3587559&partId=1&people=197356&museumno=2013,2034.925&page=1
   - sys:
       id: 5Kvn7LZDEcc0iGm0O4u6uY
       created_at: !ruby/object:DateTime 2015-11-26 17:00:36.225000000 Z
-      updated_at: !ruby/object:DateTime 2015-11-26 17:00:36.225000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-16 18:00:54.782000000 Z
       content_type_id: chapter
     title_internal: 'Thematic: fishing, chapter 4'
-    body: Figs. 6 and 8 show engravings of fish that bear close morphological resemblances to Catfish, with even the barbels depicted.
+    body: Some of the engravings bear close morphological resemblances to Catfish, with even the barbels depicted.
 Catfish seem to occur more regularly in rock art than other species of fish, possibly due to their physical characteristics.
       They possess an auxiliary breathing organ which allows them to inhabit extremely de-oxygenated water; in fact, when necessary they can obtain up to 50% of their total oxygen requirements from the air.
 In some cases they will leave the water